mtham8/node-style-guide/README.md

       return type;
     }
     ```

+  - Prefixing your comments with `FIXME` is reserved for internal use.
+While you are in the middle of a task feel free to insert `FIXME` comments, to commit them locally, and to commit them to a remote feature branch.
+Make sure all `FIXME` issues are resolved before opening a pull request or merging to a shared branch such as develop or master.

-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - Prefixing your comments with `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
-The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.
+The actions are `TODO -- need to implement`.

-  - Use `// FIXME:` to annotate problems

-    ```javascript
-    function Calculator() {

-      // FIXME: shouldn't use a global here total = 0;

-      return this;
-    }
-    ```

   - Use `// TODO:` to annotate solutions to problems